hackerb9/vt340test/charset/README.md

 ### Activate Character Sets: Single and Locking Shifts

-A single shift (SS2 or SS3), effects only the first printable character following the single shift sequence.
+A single shift (SS2 or SS3), affects only the first printable character following the single shift sequence.

 A locking shift (LS2, LS3, LS1R, LS2R, or LS3R) persists until another